Abbby1007/Loophole-Game-for-Arcade-Jam/README.md

 Theme: loopholes.

 Play here: https://abbby1007.github.io/Loophole-Game-for-Arcade-Jam/
-<br> How to Play: To play your just have to click on the buttons to progress the story.
+<br> How to Play: To play you just have to click on the buttons to progress the story.